Two Trees Ln, Haughton Green

 The Church Organ

-The organ at Haughton Green Methodist Church was supplied by Alexander Young & Sons Ltd, a firm of organ builders based in Eldon St, Chorlton-upon-Medlock (or Chorlton-upon-Medlock), Manchester.
-It has a plaque attached to it that reads, 'ALEXR.
-YOUNG & SONS, ORGAN BUILDERS, MANCHESTER, 1894.'
+The organ at Haughton Green Methodist Church was supplied by Alexander Young & Sons Ltd, a firm of organ builders based on Eldon St, Chorlton-on-Medlock, Manchester,

 Alexander Young was born in Glamis Forfarshire, Scotland, in 1809 and by 1837 he was living in Chorlton-on-Medlock, Manchester, where he was employed as an organ builder, and by the time of the 1871 census he had become a foreman.
 The 1871 census also records that his son, William Alexander, was employed as an organ tuner but in 1872 he founded the family business of Alexander Young & Sons Ltd, which was established in Vine St, off Stretford Rd, Hulme.
-His father joined him in 1873 and in 1875 the business moved to 27 and 29 Eldon St, Chorlton-on-Medlock.
-The couple’s eldest son, David Farquharson, was also associated with the family business.
+His father joined him in 1873 and in 1875 the business moved to Eldon St, Chorlton-on-Medlock.

 Haughton Green Methodist Sunday School, now Haughton Green Methodist Church Hall